stccenter/IoT-based-Temperature-Prediction/README.md

 LSTM was also developed to support transfer learning with command <br>
 `python run_auto.py --transLearn`

-**Note**: More detail about transfer learning will be published in the next coming paper.
+**Note**: Model training can take much longer time without GPU support.
 LA Dataset already includes trained models and ready for transfer learning, user can delete the content inside the LA/output to retrain.

 Model output will be stored in the data/output folder.